nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### 3.3.
 Item-related features
 #### 3.3.1. ```add-item``` - Add a new item
->Adds a new item to the list
+>Add a new item to the list

 Format: ```add-item /n [ITEM_NAME] /c [CATEGORY_INDEX] /p [PRICE] /o [USERNAME]```